jromers/jromers.github.io/_posts/2019-10-30-running-cli-demo.md

 $ mkdir $HOME/demo
 $ cp demo-magic/demo-magic.sh $HOME/demo/demo-magic.sh
 ```
-I'm not going to to explain the Demo Magic script, you can read it in the README file, but the most important features are:
+I'm not going to to explain the Demo Magic script, you can read it in the README file, but the most important features are (copied from README):
 * Simulates typing.
 It looks like you are actually typing out commands
 * Allows you to actually run commands or pretend to do so.
 * Can hide commands from presentation.
 Useful for behind the scenes stuff that doesn't need to be shown.